garibo684/garibo684.github.io/_posts/2023-07-11-Linked-List-Queue.md

 concurrent running threads" it does not include any thread synchronization mechanisms, such as locks or mutexes, to ensure thread safety.

-  Big O notations for the functions except for the Clear functions is O(1).
+  Big O notations for the functions except for the Clear and GetPosition functions is O(1).
 This is because these functions perform a constant number of operations regardless of the list's size.
 The Clear function on the other hand deletes each node in the list by traversing the list from the head to the tail.
 Deleting each node takes O(1) time, and since it needs to delete all the nodes, the overall time complexity is O(n), where n is the number of nodes in the list.
+For the GetPosition function, it is the same except for the n.
+In this function, n is the number of nodes until the function arrives at the given value's position.

 ## Testing
   As a part of the test-driven development, I have tested my code using GTest.